 Sadly, the series was cancelled due to a very public argument, between Zorge and The National Viewers & Listeners Association, over some of the shows more risque content and occult themes.

-This is the roleplaying game, of the making of, the series that never was.
-A supplement for The Agency.
-Coming soon.
+This is the roleplaying game of the making of the series that never was.